-Many sterndrive and some outboard-powered boats may use a dual-prop drive.
-Dual-prop drives have one prop turning clockwise and the other prop turning counterclockwise.
-Dual-prop drives come in rear-facing (sterndrive/outboard) and forward-facing (pod) designs.
+Many propulsion manufacturers offer an optional dual-prop drive.
+Both forwardfacing and rear-facing dual-prop drives have one prop turning clockwise and the other prop turning counterclockwise to cancel prop-torque for easier steering.
 With either design the forward prop (referenced to the bow of the boat) turns counterclockwise while the rear prop turns clockwise.

 In dual-prop drives, either prop can have three or four blades and have different pitches and/or diameters.
-Some configurations can increase top speed at the expense of fuel economy.
+Some configurations can increase top speed and less WOT RPM at the expense of fuel economy, or provide additional torque and higher WOT RPM at the expense of top speed.
 Always treat the propellers on dual-prop drives as a set and change them out as a set even if only one is damaged.
-Read the drive manufacturer's owner's information carefully and consult the dealer or a marine propeller specialist for assistance.
+Read the propulsion manufacturer's owner's information carefully and consult the dealer or a marine propeller specialist for assistance.